A book report, also known as a critique or review, is a written document that describes or evaluates a piece of fiction or non-fiction.

 Conclusion

 Your conclusion should summarize the points you’ve made throughout your paper.
-Therefore it is partially parallel to your introductory paragraph.
+Therefore, it is partially parallel to your introductory paragraph.
 However, be sure that your conclusion is non-repetitive and doesn’t restate your introduction exactly.
 The final paragraph can also state your overall impression of the book if you are writing a personal review.
 For example, you may summarize the strengths and weaknesses of the piece and its impact on you.
-Finally, for non-fiction works, you can use the conclusion to make a final statement on the quality of evidence.
+Finally, for non-fiction works, you can use the conclusion to make a final statement on the quality of the evidence.

 Editing and revising

-Unfortunately, the work isn’t done once you type your final statement.
-You will likely need to look back over your essay a few times to spot grammar mistakes and improve sentence fluency.
+Unfortunately, the work isn’t done once you type your last statement.
+You will probably need to look back over your essay a few times to spot grammar mistakes and improve sentence fluency.
 Reading your report out loud will help you determine if your writing flows naturally and detect more errors.
-It’s also helpful to ask a friend or family member to read over it and offer an audience perspective.
+It’s also helpful to ask a friend or family member to read it and offer an audience perspective.
 When editing, check for formatting mistakes.
 Your teacher likely guided the font, text spacing, and citation style that you should use in your work.
 Finally, it doesn’t hurt to use a spellcheck program to catch any last mistakes before submitting the assignment.

 Final Remarks